seanox/aspect-js/manual/en/events.md

 ## Composite.EVENT_RENDER_NEXT

-The event occurs during recursive iteration during rendering.
+The event occurs during recursive iteration during rendering, if during a render cycle, the rendering of another element starts.
 The processing itself does not start until after the event.

 ## Composite.EVENT_RENDER_END